Starting at Loreto

 When is enrolment at Loreto for 2024-2025?

 On GCSE results day (22nd August) you can complete the online enrolment stage.
-You will then attend a course advice enrolment appointment in the week commencing 27th August 2024.
+You will then attend a course advice enrolment appointment in the week commencing 26th August 2024.
 You do not need to contact us on results day, any information can be shared with us at your appointment.
+You will receive a letter this summer with your enrolment date.
+If you are unable to attend on this date, do not worry, you still have your place.
+Just let us know and we can arrange an alternative date to complete your enrolment

 If I don’t get the grades I need for the subjects I want to study, will I lose my place at Loreto?